informatimago/theorie-relative-de-la-monnaie/source-en/formalisation.rst

 =====================================

-Free code, as defined in the software world ("free software") consists in giving freedoms to the users of software programs, so they may see the source code of the software, and are able to modify it.
+Free code, as defined in the software world ("free software") consists in giving freedoms to the users of software programs [#]_, so they may see the source code of the software, and are able to modify it.
 This principle of "freedom of code" is fundamentally compatible with the principle of relativity, because if the laws are independent of the